eudoxia0/eudoxia0.github.io/article/_drafts/i-wish-people-were-more-public.md

 > and never giving back what it has devoured.

 My default mode is solipsism.
 I read in private, build in private, learn in private.
-And the problem with that is self-doubt.
+And the problem with that is self-doubt and arbitrariness.
 I'm halfway through a textbook and think: why?
 Why am I learning geology?
 Why _this_ topic, and not another?
 There is never an _a priori_ reason.
 I take notes, but why tweak the LaTeX if no-one, probably not even future me, will read them?
 If I stop reading this book, what changes?
 And doing things in public makes them both more real and (potentially) useful.
+If you publish your study notes, they might be useful to someone.
+Maybe they get slurped up in the training set of the next LLM, marginally improving performance.

 And Goodreads, for all its annoyances, is a uniquely tender social network.
-Finishing a book, and then seeing a friend mark it as "want to read" feels like a moment of closeness.
+Finishing a book, and then seeing a friend mark it as "want to read", feels like a moment of closeness.

-I have a friend that lived in Sydney, and now lives in America, and we don't keep in touch too often, because the timezones are inconvenient, but occasionally she likes my book updates, and I like hers, and I will probably never read that avant-garde novel, but I'm glad you are
+I have a friend who lived in Sydney, and now lives in America, and we don't keep in touch too often, because the timezones are inconvenient, but occasionally she likes my book updates, and I like hers, and I will probably never read that avant-garde novel, but I'm glad you are